Earth Treasure Vase: Global Healing Project

 In December 2009, Alliance for the Earth carried an Earth Treasure Vase to the hardest fought region of the country through the auspices of everyday gandhis, an organization working with ex-combatants, child soldiers, women and indigenous elders to bring healing and build peace.

-Click here to learn more about the Earth Treasure Vase practice:
+Click here to learn more about the Earth Treasure Vase practice

 An Earth Treasure Vase was buried in the roots of a sacred kola nut tree in Telewoyan Village, Lofa County, outside of Voinjama, in a community-wide ceremony on the winter solstice.

-We invite you to enjoy our video journal of this remarkable healing ceremony:
+Please enjoy our video journal of this remarkable healing ceremony:

 “When people I work with — former child soldiers and ex-combatants — hear the bell, it gives them a moment of mercy, a moment of freedom from the mental and emotional anguish they are living with.”

 Working for social change requires an ability to respond to whatever arises.
 So much of the work “out there” causes us to forget and override “in here.”
-The Peacebuilding Project includes a yearly retreat, Peace in the Making, with Alliance for the Earth director Cynthia Jurs, as a part of our ongoing work of sacred activism.
-Cynthia has been ordained by Thich Nhat Hanh, and teaches and practices in his tradition of “engaged Buddhism.”
+The Peace Hut Alliance team members have participated in regular retreats and teachings with Alliance for the Earth founder, Cynthia Jurs, as a part of our ongoing work of sacred activism.
+Cynthia is a Dharmacharya ordained in the Order of Interbeing of Zen Master, Thich Nhat Hanh, and teaches and practices in his tradition of “Engaged Buddhism.”

 Get Involved

-A little goes a long ways in Liberia:
+A little goes a long way:

-$3000 builds a Peace Hut
+$8000 builds a Peace Hut

-$5000 builds a village well
+$5000 digs a village well

 Our Liberia Partners